aplassard/llm-evals-book/writing-assistant/README.md

 ### Research agent CLI

-Install the dependencies with `uv` (see "Python tooling" above), then run:
+Install the dependencies with `uv` (see "Python tooling" above).
+When invoking the CLI, prefer `uv run --env-file .env` so the necessary keys are injected without modifying your shell session:

 ```
-python writing-assistant/article_agent_cli.py \
+uv run --env-file .env writing-assistant/article_agent_cli.py \
   --name "Hinton and Salakhutdinov 2006 (Science)" \
   --details "Science paper on deep autoencoders demonstrating MNIST" \
   --status known \
   --summary "Chapter explores role of historical datasets in LLM evaluation."
 ```

 Provide `--status` as `known` when the citation is already identified, or `unknown` when discovery work is required. `--summary` is optional but gives the agent additional context.
 Append `--verbose` to stream progress logs.
-The CLI reads `OPENROUTER_API_KEY` and `TAVILY_API_KEY` from `.env`, queries OpenRouter's `x-ai/grok-4-fast` model via LangGraph, and prints Zotero-ready JSON.
+The CLI expects `OPENROUTER_API_KEY` and `TAVILY_API_KEY` to be present in the environment (for example via `uv run --env-file`).
+It queries OpenRouter's `x-ai/grok-4-fast` model via LangGraph and prints Zotero-ready JSON.

 ## Git Workflow Details